-O-Lab provides MIT Sloan students with hands-on experience in operations leadership and change.
-Teams of three to five students act as consultants on business and operations engagements in small- to medium-size organizations in the Greater Boston, Massachusetts, area.
-O-Lab projects have focused on operations and associated areas such as product development and the marketing-operations interface.
-O-Lab operations projects have focused on areas such as inventory policy implementation, process layout and flow, supplier management, and distribution.
+Ops-Lab provides MIT Sloan students with hands-on experience in operations leadership and change.
+Teams of three to five students act as consultants on operations improvement engagements for small- to medium-size organizations in the Greater Boston, Massachusetts, area.
+Ops-Lab projects have focused on operations and associated areas such as product development and the marketing-operations interface.
+Ops-Lab operations projects have focused on areas such as inventory policy implementation, process layout and flow, supplier management, and distribution.
 All projects have the primary goal of delivering solutions that the companies can implement.

 The goal of Lion Teams is to address the important tactical problems faced by businesses with operations in China.
 Lion Teams are comprised of six to seven students from MIT’s LGO program and the Shanghai Jiao Tong University China Leaders for Global Operations program (CLGO), giving each team a diverse international perspective.
 As with Ops-Lab teams, Lion Teams focus on identifying solutions to critical problems faced by their companies.
 Projects are typically four months in duration, with MIT Sloan LGO students joining their CLGO counterparts in China for one week to work on-site at the client company.
 At the project’s conclusion, each company receives their team’s recommendations as well as other deliverables.
 (Note: Lion Teams participation is restricted to LGO students.)